cooperb14/hw6/ReadMe.txt

 	partition_data is simply a helper function for n_validator.

 	For nn_tester.py module, several functions combine to display the optimal k value, and k-distance_type combo, for accurately classifying test data based on training data.
-It does this by reading in the WDBC caner data from a text file, and finding the optimal k value of that, as well as by generating a synthetic data set and determining the optimal k value for a certain number of trials, then averaging all the trial results to reduce randomness.
+It does this by reading in the WDBC caner data from a text file, as well as by generating a synthetic data set, and determining the optimal k values by averaging the performance of a certain number of trials.

 Bugs:
 	No bugs currently, that I have observed.